Hey Kids (Start Here)

 Volker gave it up.

-He returned his attention to examining the displays in front of him.
-In addition to the vacillating histogram and the schematic of the ship he had noticed earlier, there was a touch-screen based menu that featured blocks of text in different colors.
+He returned his attention to the displays in front of him.
+In addition to the vacillating histogram and the schematic of the ship he’d noticed earlier, there was a touchscreen menu that featured blocks of text in different colors.
 Too bad he couldn’t read any of it.

 He started to look for repeating characters and soon his eye became practiced at picking out the unfamiliar arrangement of lines that seemed to approximate letters.
-He began the attempt to name and count the symbols, trying to get a sense of whether the alphabet was phonetic or not, and, as he did so, he realized that some of the “letters” he was beginning to pick out looked like shapes—some of them vaguely suggestive of birds or eyes, almost as if they were stylized, streamlined versions of hieroglyphics.
+He began the attempt to name and count the symbols, trying to get a sense of whether the alphabet was phonetic or not.
+The letters he picked out looked like shapes suggestive of birds or eyes, almost as if they were a stylized and streamlined version of Egyptian hieroglyphics.

 “Huh,” Volker said under his breath.

-With that observation under his belt, he started to notice repeated patterns.
-There was a “word” that appeared to be a header on the graph he’d tentatively decided was a representation of available power that also appeared on the touchscreen menu.
+With that observation under his belt, he began to look for repeating patterns.
+There was a “word” in the header on the graph he’d tentatively decided was a representation of available power that also appeared on the touchscreen menu.

 He touched it.

-With a satisfying little trill, the display changed to a series of graphs that displayed in gradients of green and red, one of which matched the subtly fluttering histogram of the adjacent console.
+With a satisfying trill, the display changed to a series of graphs that displayed in gradients of green and red.
+One matched the subtly fluttering histogram of the adjacent console.

 He felt a thrill of excitement despite his current situation.
-There was a flatlined graph he guessed was probably total power consumption versus time, several more histograms that likely represented power reserves, and various smaller graphs with associated submenus, which, if he’d had to guess, he would have pegged as power consumption by different systems.
+There was a flatlined graph he guessed was probably total power consumption versus time and several more histograms…power reserves, maybe?
+Power consumption by different systems?

-There had to be a way to get out of the power submenu and back to the main interface.
-He looked around for a likely looking set of symbols, but didn’t see one.
+There had to be a way to back out of the power submenu and return to the main interface.
+He looked around for a likely set of symbols, but didn’t see one.

 A colored triangle maybe?